 Fenstermacher was selected as one of the winners of the 2023 Content Emerging Artist Award, the winner of the 2022 CENTER Santa Fe Multimedia Storytelling Award, the 2021 Paris International Street Photo Awards Beach & Pool category, the 2020 Miami Street Photography Festival International Series Contest, and the 15th Annual Smithsonian Photo Contest for the American Experience category.
 His ongoing project about mental health and stigma has been featured in The Huffington Post.

-Fenstermacher received a Bachelor of Science degree in Advertising from the University of Idaho.
-He recently graduated with a Master of Fine Arts Degree in Photography from San Jose State University and teaches photography at Eastside College Preparatory School in East Palo Alto, CA, and West Valley Community College in Saratoga, CA.
+Dan grew up in Seattle, WA, and received his Bachelor of Science degree in Advertising from the University of Idaho.
+He holds a Master of Fine Arts Degree in Photography from San Jose State University, is a member of the Full Frontal Flash Collective, Bay Area Photographers Collective, and Chair of the Photography program at West Valley Community College in Saratoga, CA.

 He photographs for Content Magazine, the SF Standard, and as a volunteer photographer with the Make-A-Wish Foundation.